 Canterbury Archaeological Trust is committed to sharing our enthusiasm for archaeology and heritage.
 Our primary charitable aim is to 'promote the advancement of public education in the subject of archaeology' and we work to achieve this through a variety of resources, projects and by providing opportunities for people to get involved in archaeology.
 Our passion for archaeology has been present from the very start, since our formation in October 1975.
-To find out more about the history of the Trust, and our work over the years, click on the adjacent link.
+Find out more about the history of the Trust, and our work over the years.

 Unlocking Our Past showcases Kent’s diverse heritage in two principal ways: by presenting a collection of outstanding and revelatory finds recovered by Canterbury Archaeological Trust archaeologists over decades of investigation; and by exploring the way that Kent has connected Britain to the wider world over the course of millennia.